BSData/horus-heresy/README.md

 Great, thank you!
 Please [Report a bug][bug report] - you can also suggest enhancements and raise other issues there.

+### Where did Horus Heresy 1.0 go?
+We moved it to [its own repo][https://github.com/BSData/horus-heresy-1e].
+It is no longer maintained.

 ## Standards

 ### .cattemplate? and what are all the template_id_ comments?